PinaColada928/hello-world/README.md

 # hello-world
-A place store ideas, resources, and to have discussions!
+A place to store ideas, resources, and to have discussions!